Sevaarcen/SocialBook/README.md

 sudo bash ./setup/install.sh
 ```

-One it's installed, you can create a new account
+One it's installed, you can create a new account using false information or use the admin account below.
 ```
 Default admin credentials
 Username: admin